Sun Shipbuilding & Drydock Co.: History

-By the start of World War II, Sun was among the country's five largest shipyards, with eight slipways.
+By the start of World War II, Sun was the largest among the country's five largest shipyards, with eight slipways.
 Twenty slipways were added during the war, making Sun Ship the country's largest shipyard.
 At its peak, the company employed more than 40,000 workers at four shipyards.
 During World War II, Sun Shipbuilding was the largest private-sector employer of African-Americans in the United States and controversially segregated many of the black workers to yard #4.
 Sun Shipbuilding built 281 T2 tankers during World War II, about 40% of the U.S. wartime total.
-It also built hospital ships, cargo ships, and escort carriers for the United States Maritime Commission (USMC).
+It also built hospital ships, cargo ships, and escort carriers for the United States Maritime Commission (MARCOM).
 On 27 September 1941, it contributed one of the 14 ships launched on Liberty Fleet Day: SS Surprise.
 Sun Shipbuilding originally had a contract to build 30 of the C4 ships.
-The USMC prioritized Sun's expertise in building urgently needed T2-SE-A1 tankers and withdrew 20 C4s from Sun and assigned them to Kaiser's Richmond, California yard.
+MARCOM prioritized Sun's expertise in building urgently needed T2-SE-A1 tankers and withdrew 20 C4s from Sun and assigned them to Kaiser's Richmond, California yard.
 The Sun ships, designated C4-S-B2, became War Shipping Administration troopships operated by commercial agents or Navy hospital ships.
+The yard was also notable for its refinement of the all-welded ship during the war.
+In 1944 alone, Sun shipyard launched 75 ships.
+By 1945, 40% of the US tanker fleet had been built there.

 Sun continued as a merchant shipbuilder after the war, but sold the South and #4 Yards for industrial development.

-In the 1970s, Sun built ten roll-on/roll-off (ro/ro) ships for various operators.
+In the 1970s, Sun built ten roll-on/roll-off (ro/ro) ships (Ponce de Leon Class) for various operators.
 One of them, sailing under the name SS El Faro, was lost in a hurricane on October 1, 2015, while steaming from Jacksonville, Florida, to San Juan, Puerto Rico.

-On or around February 18, 1971, the Glomar Explorer, a top secret ship was designed and built for the CIA to raise a sunken Soviet submarine lost 2 years earlier in the Pacific.
+On 4 November 1972, Sun launched the Glomar Explorer, designed and built under a cover story concerning deep-sea resource extraction but in reality for the CIA to raise a sunken Soviet submarine lost in 1968 in the Pacific.
+The ship's construction required a purpose-built crane ship, Sun 800, to lift its 630-ton gimbal into place.

 Pennsylvania Shipbuilding Company

 The company was sold to Pennsylvania Shipbuilding in 1982, and closed in 1989.
+The last ship launched from the yard was the John B. Waterman (hull number 679), a Roll-on/roll-off vessel although it was delivered later under Pennsylvania Shipbuilding's ownership.

 The Central Yard site has been sold or leased for multiple uses, while the North Yard is now an independent cargo terminal.

 Harrah's Philadelphia

-In 2006, a new casino then named "Harrah's Chester" opened on the Sun Ship site and after a rename in May 2012 is currently in operation as "Harrah's Philadelphia".
+In 2006, a new casino then named "Harrah's Chester" opened on the Sun Ship site and after a rename in May 2012 it is currently in operation as the casino, entertainment and race track complex "Harrah's Philadelphia".